Linaro/website/_posts/previous/2017-03-20-linaro-connect-budapest-2017-week-in-review.md

 author: linaro
 category: blog
 date: 2017-03-20 20:41:17
-description:
-  An overview of the activities that took place during the Linaro Connect Budapest 2017.
+description: An overview of the activities that took place during the Linaro Connect Budapest 2017.
-excerpt:
-  "A review of all the activities and session materials from the Linaro Connect Budapest 2017.  "
+excerpt: 'A review of all the activities and session materials from the Linaro Connect Budapest 2017.  '
 layout: post
 link: /blog/linaro-connect-budapest-2017-week-in-review/
 slug: linaro-connect-budapest-2017-week-in-review
 tags:
 - Connect Events
 - Linaro
 - Linaro Connect
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - Open Source
-  - Opensource
 title: Linaro Connect Budapest 2017 - Week in Review
 wordpress_id: 12257
 ---